loopbackio/loopback4-example-shopping/README.md

 Please check out
 [Deploy Shopping Application as Cloud-native Microservices](kubernetes/README.md).

+## Build and deploy on Red Hat OpenShift

+You can find [instructions](openshift/README.md), Dockerfiles and resource definition files for building and deploying on Red Hat OpenShift Container Platform in the openshift directory.

 ## Contributing

 This project uses [DCO](https://developercertificate.org/).
 Be sure to sign off